menglin44/APRICOT/README.md

 # APRICOT
 **A**dmixed **P**opulation powe**R** **I**nference **C**omputed for phen**O**typic **T**raits

 This package provides a mechanistic simulation framework to infer statistical power for discovery of causal variants in an admixed population and the correpsonding ancestral origin populations.
 It sets in a 2-way admixture scenario with assumption of independent markers, and allows for flexibility in adjusting environmental effect, trait divergence, polygenicity, heritability etc. *APRICOT* also provides a function to estimate power for phenotype-ancestry association for dichotomous traits based on incidence rates and ancestry distributions.
-See [*Lin et al. bioRxiv, 2021*](https://www.biorxiv.org/content/10.1101/2021.03.09.434643v1) for more details on the model.
+See [*Lin et al. Front Genet, 2021*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8181458/) for more details on the model.

 ## Setup